 Sapphires were first mined on the island of Sri Lanka.
 Since then deposits have been found in Burma, Kashmir, Thailand, and Madagascar among others.
-The most prized sapphires originate in Burma, Sri Lanka and the now exhausted mines of Kashmir, which have become legendary for the soft, velvety blue color of its sapphires.
+The most prized sapphires originate in Burma, Sri Lanka and the now exhausted mines of Kashmir, which have become legendary for the soft, velvety blue color of its sapphire stone.

 Carat Sapphires usually occur in sizes up to 5 carats, and yet, it is not unusual to see gemstones in sizes of 10 to 20 carats.

 A large number of sapphires available today have been enhanced.
-Some enhancements, such as heating, are an expected part of the polishing process and are accepted by the jewelry industry.
+Some enhancements, such as heating, are an expected part of the polishing process and are accepted by the fine jewelry industry.
 Those gemstones that have not been enhanced are very recognizable by the extravagant price they command.
 We believe in full disclosure of any treatment that a stone has undergone.

 Our expertise, fine craftsmanship and superior service make buying at Caram a special experience.
 Our goal is to guide you through the variety of choices available to you and to help you to find the product that fits your needs.